dev-brendanprice/Blackjack-v.2/readme.md

 ![Readme.md Blackjack Header Image](/src/assets/github_headmast.png)

 This project is a Node.js-based implementation of the classic card game Blackjack.
-This project provides a way to play Blackjack at CLI which offers an interactive yet simple experience.
+This project provides a way to play Blackjack at CLI which offers a simple yet interactive experience.

 ![Showcase of Gameplay](/src/assets/github_showcase.png)